Analysis | Visualizing the deadliest 12 months in modern American history

 That total is misleading, given that there are far more people living in the United States now than there were a century ago.
 A death toll of 3.2 million would be just under 1 percent of the country’s population — lower than the death rate for much of the early part of the 20th century but higher than at any point since the late 1960s.

 Again, not all of these deaths were from covid-19.
 The current estimate of the number of deaths from covid-19 (an estimate which, again, is almost certainly too low) is that about 529,000 people have died of the disease.
-Data from the Centers for Disease Control and Prevention, however, indicate that the country saw at least 600,000 excess deaths from the beginning of March last year through the middle of February, a calculation that doesn’t include every death from the past several weeks.
+Data from the Centers for Disease Control and Prevention, however, indicate the country saw at least 600,000 excess deaths from the beginning of March last year through the middle of February, a calculation that doesn’t include every death from the past several weeks.

 Those excess deaths track with the surges in coronavirus infections, but some portion of the total may be from other factors tangentially related to the pandemic response, such as increased drug overdoses.

-While many of those excess deaths occurred at the outset of the pandemic in the hard-hit states of New York and New Jersey, state-level data show that nearly every state saw significant increases in deaths over the past 12 months relative to the number of deaths officials would have expected given past trends.
+While many of those excess deaths occurred at the outset of the pandemic in the hard-hit states of New York and New Jersey, state-level data show nearly every state saw significant increases in deaths during the past 12 months relative to the number of deaths officials would have expected given past trends.

 On average, states saw totals above the excess-death threshold in two-thirds of the weeks since the beginning of March 2020.
 The highest percentage was in Illinois, where deaths exceeded that threshold in 49 of the past 52 weeks for which there are data.
 It’s followed by Maryland, where the threshold was exceeded in 48 weeks.
 The state that fared the best was Hawaii, where deaths were above that threshold in only six weeks.

 One year ago, figures like these would have seemed unlikely if not impossible.
-The idea that half a million people might die of a disease over the next 12 months was near-inconceivable, more than twice the upper limit of the 100,000-to-240,000 range offered by the administration of President Donald Trump last spring.
+The idea that half a million people might die of a disease over the next 12 months was near-inconceivable, more than twice the upper limit of the 100,000-to-240,000 range offered by the administration of Donald Trump last spring.

 Now, though, the magnitude of the toll has become almost unremarkable.